waimea-jlerch/200DTD-coding-project/testing.md

 ## Game Description

 The project involves the programming of a two-player game.
-It is a game about competing to obtain the 'Ancient gold coin' before your opponent to gain your shortcut to long-lasting wealthiness!
+'Ancient Gold Coin: Your Shot to Wealth' is a game about competing to obtain the 'Ancient gold coin' before your opponent to gain your shortcut to long-lasting wealthiness!
 This game is played on a one-dimensional grid of squares.
 A certain number coins are randomly placed onto the grid.